nanovazquez/node-crash-course/exercise-1/README.md

 1. Navigate to the folder of the app you want to deploy.
 To prepare Heroku to receive your source code, create an app on Heroku with `heroku create`.
 This will associate your code with a git remote called `heroku`.

+>**Note:** if the `heroku` git remote wasn't created automatically, you can do it manually via `git remote add heroku <your-heroku-git-remote-url>.git`.

 1. Now deploy your code with `git push heroku master`.

+1. The application is now deployed.
+Ensure that at least one instance of the app is running with `heroku ps:scale web=1`.
+Finally, navigate to the app with `heroku open`.

 ### Optional Section: push your code to GitHub